Raymond T. Chen: Law Career

-Federal Circuit service
+Federal judicial service

-On February 7, 2013, President Barack Obama nominated Chen to serve as a United States Circuit Judge of the United States Court of Appeals for the Federal Circuit, to the seat vacated by Judge Richard Linn who assumed senior status on October 31, 2012.
+On February 7, 2013, President Barack Obama nominated Chen to serve as a United States circuit judge of the United States Court of Appeals for the Federal Circuit, to the seat vacated by Judge Richard Linn who assumed senior status on October 31, 2012.
 His nomination was reported by the Senate Judiciary Committee on May 16, 2013, by a voice vote.
 The Senate confirmed Chen's nomination on August 1, 2013 by a 97–0 vote.
 He received his commission on August 2, 2013.
 He assumed office on August 5, 2013.
-Chen is also the second Asian American Judge to be on the Federal Circuit, the first being Shiro Kashiwa (1982–1986).
+Chen is also the second Asian American judge to be on the Federal Circuit, the first being Shiro Kashiwa (1982–1986).

+Personal life

+Chen's wife, Lisa Kuang-ling Hsiao, was an associate attorney at the law firm of Verner, Liipfert, Bernhard, McPherson and Hand.
+She graduated magna cum laude from Yale University.
+They married on August 23, 1997.

+As of 2024, Chen is a member of the board of trustees of the New York University School of Law.